shichaog/WebRTC-audio-processing/README.md

 ```
 bash run.sh
 ```
-You May wan't to refer to my ASR git book.
+You May want to refer to my ASR git book.

 https://shichaog1.gitbooks.io/hand-book-of-asr-processing/content/